Waleed-SE/WEB-ENGINEERING-LAB/README.md

 - A text editor or IDE (VS Code recommended)
 - Node.js and npm (for Labs 7-9)
 - MySQL (for Labs 7-8)
+  - Database schemas are provided in `database_schema.sql` files
 - MongoDB (for Lab 9)
+  - Mongoose models are provided in `database_schema.js`

 ### Setup Overview